 This Calphalon saute pan is a 5-quart pan (also available in 3-quarts), the tri-ply construction is all throughout the pan to give you excellent heat distribution all the way around, even on the sides of the pan.

 I know we said earlier that purchasing a large cookware set.
-But if you must, this ten-piece (also comes in seven and fourteen piece options) set by All-Clad is worth taking a look at.
+But if you must, this ten-piece (also comes in five, seven, and fourteen piece options) set by All-Clad is worth taking a look at.

-In this set you’ll get; two frying pans (one eight-inch and one ten-inch), two saucepans (two and 3.5 quarts) each with lids, a three-quart saute pan and an eight-quart stockpot with a lid.
+In this set you’ll get: two frying pans (one eight-inch and one ten-inch), two saucepans (two and three quarts) each with lids, a three-quart saute pan with lid, and an eight-quart stockpot with a lid.

 Viking Professional 5-Ply

 Viking kitchen appliances are synonymous with excellence, and their cookware is widely regarded as being among the best in the industry; this bare-bones set continues that tradition.

 This particular 5 Ply Viking set is a minimalist set containing only the items you are sure to use on a daily basis.
 It includes; one ten-inch frying pan, a six-quart stockpot with a lid, and a 3.4-quart casserole pan and lid.

 Having five different layers of metal will make these pans a little heavier than what you will have come to expect from typical three-ply cookware.
 Additionally, 5-ply cookware is less susceptible to warping from extreme heat exposure (not that three-ply is in grave danger of warping).